material-components/material-components-android/docs/components/ProgressIndicator.md

 </style>
 ```

-or using a default stype theme attribute, styles and a theme overlay (themes all
+Use a default type theme attribute, styles and a theme overlay, which applies to
-circular progress indicators but does not affect other components):
+all circular progress indicators but does not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">